-Let me now touch on that investigation - the Independent Commission Chair Dick Pound will speak in more length on this afterwards, but allow me to state a few home truths.
+Let me now touch on WADA's Independent Commission's investigation, and state a few home truths.

-Although it was very unsettling to the world of sport, the Commission's Investigation proved to be a significant success - and it demonstrated the role that investigative work can play in modern-day anti-doping.
+Although it was very unsettling to the world of sport, the Commission's Investigation proved to be hugely significant - and it demonstrated the role that investigative work can play in modern-day anti-doping.

-The 2015 Code gave us the power to investigate - and I'm pleased to say that we used that power to the fullest.
-And did so immediately.
+The 2015 World Anti-Doping Code gave us the power to investigate, and I'm pleased to say that we used that power to the fullest.

-Dick and the Commission should be commended for the thorough job they did in uncovering some uncomfortable findings.
-Those findings were shocking and appalling, but I do not wish to dwell on those myself; they will be discussed here on stage after I have finished.
-Now, we must focus on righting the wrongs.
+Dick Pound - who is here this week - and his Commission should be commended for the thorough job they did in uncovering some uncomfortable findings.
+Those findings, which were shocking and appalling, are now public knowledge, and although they may be discussed here in Lausanne we must now focus on righting the wrongs.